wyhuai/SkillMimic/README.md

 python skillmimic/run.py --task SkillMimicBallPlay --cfg_env skillmimic/data/cfg/skillmimic.yaml --cfg_train skillmimic/data/cfg/train/rlg/skillmimic.yaml --motion_file skillmimic/data/motions/BallPlay/[skill] --headless
 ```
 - During the training, the latest checkpoint SkillMimic.pth will be regularly saved to output/, along with a Tensorboard log.
-- You may change the `--motion_file` to train skill policy on different data, e.g., `--motion_file skillmimic/data/motions/skillset_1`.
+- You may change the `--motion_file` to train a different skill policy on different data, e.g., `--motion_file skillmimic/data/motions/skillset_1`.
-- It is strongly encouraged to use large "--num_envs" when training on a large dataset, e.g., use "--num_envs 16384" for `--motion_file skillmimic/data/motions/skillset_1`
+- It is strongly encouraged to use large "--num_envs" when training on a large dataset, e.g., use "--num_envs 16384" for `--motion_file skillmimic/data/motions/skillset_1` (Meanwhile, `--minibatch_size` is recommended to be set as 8×`num_envs`)

 ## High-Level Controller ⛹️‍♂️
 Once the skill policy is learned, we can train a high-level controller to reuse the learned skills to accomplish complex high-level tasks.